0xJulian/cppweb/README.md

 ## License

-CppWeb is licensed under the [MIT License]([LICENSE](https://github.com/0xJulian/cppweb/blob/main/LICENSE)).
-See the LICENSE file for more details.
+CppWeb is licensed under the [MIT License](https://opensource.org/license/mit).
+See the [LICENSE](https://github.com/0xJulian/cppweb/blob/main/LICENSE) file for more details.

 ## Additional Notes